Thet H Aung, M.D

 Carlos Roldan, M.D

 The University of Antioquia Medical School in Medellin, Colombia granted an M.D. degree to Dr. Roldan.
 He spent a year in an Infectious Disease research fellowship, then completed a residency at Baylor College of Medicine in Houston, including a stint as a Chief Resident.
 He followed with a fellowship in Palliative Care at the University of Texas Health Science Center – San Antonio.
-He is board certified by the American Board of Family Practice and the American Board of Hospice and Palliative Medicine.
+He is board certified by the American Board of Family Practice, and practices family medicine as well as palliative care.